daniel-herrero/starlette-poc/README.md

 ### Large volume of data

-The POC also verified its behaviour when recovering and serializing from database, a large volume of strongly related objects.
+The POC also verifies the behaviour when recovering and serializing from the database, a large volume of strongly related objects.

 Mainly, it would be analyzed the process of loading sample data, mapping against tables, and the schemas serialization returned in the endpoint.